-For maximum use satisfaction and longer washer life, follow these quidelines:
+For maximum use satisfaction and longer washer life, follow these guidelines:

-- Wet or damp laundry should not be stored in your washer for an extended period of time. - Do not use vinegar or other acids in your washer.
-They can damage the washer basket finish. - Do not store urine-soaked clothing in the washer without appropriate amounts of water and detergent.
-These items can damage the washer basket finish if left in contact with the basket for long periods of time. - Clothing may be soaked in your washer as long as sufficient amounts of detergent have been added to the water.
+- Wet or damp laundry should not be stored in your washer for an extended period of time. - Do not use vinegar or other acids in your washer. - Do not place urine-soaked clothing in the washer without appropriate amounts of water and detergent. - Clothing may be soaked in your washer as long as sufficient amounts of detergent have been added to the water.
 If chlorine bleach is needed for soaking, it may be used as long as detergent is present in the water. - Sharp or heavy objects should never be placed in the washer.